The Wireless Code

-We want to make getting your wireless services from SaskTel as easy and customer-friendly as possible.
-We’re committed to meeting and exceeding the guidelines set out by the Canadian Radio-television and Telecommunications Commission (CRTC) in their Wireless Code to make sure that you understand your rights and obligations as a wireless customer.
+We want to make getting your wireless services from SaskTel as easy as possible.
+We’re committed to meeting and exceeding the guidelines set out by the Canadian Radio-television and Telecommunications Commission (CRTC) in the Wireless Code to make sure that you understand your rights and obligations as a wireless customer.
 Go to Why SaskTel Wireless? to find out more about our commitment to customer satisfaction.

 The CRTC Wireless Code is intended to:

-- establish consumer-friendly business practices for the wireless service industry where necessary; and
+- Establish easy to understand business practices for the wireless service industry where necessary; and

 - Cancel your contract at no cost after a maximum of two years

-- Cancel your contract and return your phone at no cost, within 15 days and specific usage limits, if you are unhappy with your service
+- Return your phone at no cost and cancel your contract, within your 15 day trial period and specific usage limits, if you are unhappy with your service

 - Refuse a change to your contract’s key terms and conditions, including the services in your contract, the price for those services, and your contract’s duration